25 Years Ago Today: Eric’s Apple French Toast Recipe

-As I indicated earlier in the week, cooking is among my least favorite tasks.
+Cooking is among my least favorite tasks.
 Not only do I need to prepare meals in real life, I also have to make sure that my fictional characters stop and eat.
 What a drag, but it makes the characters seem more like real people.
-Since this is Fun With Food Week on my blog, I paged through my mystery/romantic suspense novel Twenty-Five Years Ago Today to take a closer look at the characters’ eating habits.
+Recently, when I was participating in a group cookbook project, I paged through my mystery/romantic suspense novel Twenty-Five Years Ago Today to take a closer look at the characters’ eating habits.

 Kris found him near the stove, frying bread in foamy butter.
 Damp comb grooves slicked his hair.
 Instant shyness glued her in her tracks.